Martin

 the overall conservative trend in American politics in the 1980s,

-the efforts of a controversial activist, King holiday advocates
+efforts of a controversial activist, King holiday advocates gained

-gained political support by portraying him as a symbol of the
+political support by portraying him as a symbol of the country's

-country's progress in race relations.
-Musician Stevie Wonder
+progress in race relations.
+Musician Stevie Wonder contributed to

-contributed to the campaign by writing and recording “Happy
+the campaign by writing and recording “Happy Birthday,”

-Birthday,” a popular tribute to King.
-In 1983 Coretta Scott
+a popular tribute to King.
+In 1983 Coretta Scott King and Stevie

-King and Stevie Wonder participated in the 20th Anniversary March
+Wonder participated in the 20th Anniversary March on Washington,

 After

-King holiday bill sponsored by Sen. Ted Kennedy, Pres.
-Ronald
+holiday bill sponsored by Sen. Ted Kennedy, Pres.
+Ronald Reagan

-Reagan put aside his initial doubts and signed the legislation
+put aside his initial doubts and signed the legislation on Nov.

-be celebrated annually on the third Monday in January.
-Coretta
+annually on the third Monday in January.
+Coretta Scott King also

-Scott King also succeeded in gaining congressional approval to
+succeeded in gaining congressional approval to establish a King

-establish a King Federal Holiday Commission to plan annual celebrations,
+Federal Holiday Commission to plan annual celebrations, beginning

-to reflect on the principles of racial equality and nonviolent
+on the principles of racial equality and nonviolent social change

 Celebration